-Nearly every year since 1979, a census of raptors has been taken in late January or early February near the mouth of the Cornwallis River in Nova Scotia.
+Nearly every year since 1979, a census of raptors has been taken in late January or early February in eastern Kings County around the Cornwallis River in Nova Scotia.
+The count is made for one hour on a specific day with observing parties assigned to designated areas to guard again over counting numbers.
 This count of Bald Eagles and other raptors is named in honour of Cyril K. Coldwell.
-The results for Bald Eagles is shown in the chart below.
+The areas covered and the count results for Bald Eagles for each yeare are shown in the images below.

 The Area of the count is shown in this Google Map